Are Large Language Models Robust Coreference Resolvers?: CoNLL-2012 Experiments

 \subsection{Experimental Details}

-\paragraph{Dataset and Evaluation Metrics} We report results on the traditionally benchmarked English OntoNotes 5.0 dataset \cite{ontonotes, pradhan-etal-2012-conll}, which spans seven distinct genres such as news, telephone conversations, and religious text.
-We follow the standard train-dev-test splits from previous work (statistics in Table \ref{tab:dataset_details}) and report CoNLL \fscore{}, which averages over three coreference-based metrics MUC, B\textsuperscript{3}, and CEAF\textsubscript{$\phi_4$}.
+\paragraph{Dataset and Evaluation Metrics} We evaluate our approach on the traditionally benchmarked English OntoNotes 5.0 dataset \cite{ontonotes, pradhan-etal-2012-conll}, which spans seven distinct genres such as news, telephone conversations, and religious text.
+We follow the standard train-dev-test splits from previous work and report CoNLL \fscore{}, which averages over three coreference-based metrics MUC, B\textsuperscript{3}, and CEAF\textsubscript{$\phi_4$}.

-\paragraph{Systems} The primary language model we investigate is the instruction-tuned 175B GPT-3 model (\texttt{text-davinci-003}) from the InstructGPT series, which we refer to as \instructgpt{}.
-While we do not know the exact training details for this model, previous work has reported evidence of its coreference abilities via few-shot prompting \cite{agrawal2022large}.

-Since the zero-shot setting assumes no access to supervised training data, we mainly compare zero-shot \instructgpt{} to a popular unsupervised coreference system: Stanford's deterministic resolver, which we refer to as \dcoref{} \cite{lee-etal-2013-deterministic}.
-This rule-based coreference resolver consists of multiple sieves, where each sieve is a set of handcrafted rules that filters out mentions.
-The sieves are ordered from highest to lowest precision to minimize cascading errors from previous sieves.
-We use the open-sourced implementation of \dcoref{} to obtain the results in this study.\footnote{https://nlp.stanford.edu/software/dcoref.html}